This Country's Leader Shut Down Democracy – With A Little Help From Facebook

 “I used Facebook as a news broadcasting service, one just for myself,” he said.
 “Every action I took, I would post about it.”

 It didn’t cross Kung’s mind that he could get in trouble for being so outspoken.
 After all, he had never heard of anyone being jailed over a Facebook post in Cambodia.
-That changed in August 2015, when Kung was scrolling through his news feed and saw part of a speech made by Hun Sen. The prime minister vowed to turn the country’s armed forces against those who tried to instigate a “color revolution.”
+That changed in August 2015, when Kung was scrolling through his News Feed and saw part of a speech made by Hun Sen. The prime minister vowed to turn the country’s armed forces against those who tried to instigate a “color revolution.”

 Kung had never heard the term before.
 He asked one of his teachers what it meant.
 The teacher didn’t really know either, but told him it was a form of protest, he said.